Mike-Gao/occt/dox/dev_guides/upgrade/upgrade.md

 The method Select3D_SensitiveEntity::NbSubElements() has been changed to be constant.
 Select3D_SensitiveEntity subclasses at application level should be updated accordingly.

+@subsection upgrade_750_visualizationOfTriangulation Changes in storage of shapes

+* Information about per-vertex triangulations normals are now stored in BinOCAF and XmlOCAF document, BRep and Binary BRep Shape formats (only in case of triangulation-only Faces, with no analytical geometry to restore normals).
+* Versions of formats have been changed (11 for BinOCAF, 10 for XmlOCAF, 4 for BRep Shape and 3 for Binary BRep Shape)
+* Files written with the new version will not be readable by applications of old versions.

 @subsection upgrade_750_Booleans Changes in Boolean operations algorithm